Teknaive/Pharmacy-Administrator-LITE/README.md

 2. Navigate to the "dist" folder within the project directory.

-3. Click the .jar file
+3. Click the .jar file.

 4. If the .jar file does not work, then open a command prompt or terminal window and run the following command: